-Chair of Derwent Living.
+Chair of Derwent Housing Association.
 An experienced board chair, non-executive director, consultant, mentor and counsellor.
 Received an OBE in 2009 in the Queen’s Birthday Honours for public service with the Department for Work and Pensions and was named Non-Executive Director of the Year in Yorkshire.
 Currently Suzy is:

-An HR and change management consultant with over 20 years’ experience of change management, organisation development, restructuring, talent management and learning and development at senior management and director level at Rolls-Royce, and non-executive directorships in the health service and skills sector.
+An HR and change management consultant with over 20 years’ experience of change management, organisation development, restructuring, talent management, and learning and development.
+This includes at senior management and director level at Rolls-Royce, and non-executive directorships in the health service and skills sector.
 Serves on the Derwent Housing Association Board and also serves on the board of Derwent Community Housing Association, a charitable subsidiary of Derwent Housing Association, and the Boards of Centro Place Investments and Derwent FM (the Derwent Living commercial arm).

 Richard Hopkin MA (Cantab), FCA